k8sgpt-ai/k8sgpt/SECURITY.md

 ## Reporting a Vulnerability

-If you are aware of a vulnverability please feel free to disclose it responsibly to contact@k8sgpt.ai or to one of our maintainers in our Slack community.
+If you are aware of a vulnerability please feel free to disclose it responsibly to contact@k8sgpt.ai or to one of our maintainers in our Slack community.